Mean-Field Price Formation on Trees with Multi-Population and Non-Rational Agents: Exponential utility with terminal liability

-\ee where $p_{n}, q_{n}~(=1-p_n) :\cals_{n}\times \caly_n\rightarrow \mbb{R}, ~0\leq n\leq N-1$ are bounded measurable functions satisfying \be 0<p_n(s,y), q_n(s,y)<1 \nn \ee for every $(s,y)\in \cals_n\times \caly_n$. \end{assumption}
+\ee where $p_{n}, q_{n}~(:=1-p_n) :\cals_{n}\times \caly_n\rightarrow \mbb{R}, ~0\leq n\leq N-1$ are bounded measurable functions satisfying \be 0<p_n(s,y), q_n(s,y)<1 \nn \ee for every $(s,y)\in \cals_n\times \caly_n$. \end{assumption}

 Let us give some remarks on the above assumptions.
 Firstly, by the condition (i), we have $d<0<u$.
 It is well-known that the transition probabilities under the risk-neutral measure $\mbb{Q}$ for the classical binomial framework are given by $p^{\mbb{Q}}:=(-d)/(u-d)=(\exp(r\Del)-\wt{d})/(\wt{u}-\wt{d})$ for the up-move and $q^{\mbb{Q}}:=1-p^{\mbb{Q}}$ for the down-move.
 These probabilities are uniquely determined by the parameters $(\wt{u},\wt{d})$ and the risk-free interest rate.
 In this paper, we fix the relative jump size $(\wt{u}, \wt{d})$ to be constant across all nodes; however this is done merely for simplicity.
 The entire discussion of our paper still holds even if $(\wt{u},\wt{d})$ varies from node to node.
-In fact, the method works even for general non-recombining binomial trees.
 Moreover, thanks to the famous result by Derman \& Kani (1994)~\cite{Derman-Kani}, one can construct so-called ``{\it implied binomial trees}'' by adjusting the position $(\wt{u},\wt{d})$ node by node to reproduce implied volatility surface in the option market, while keeping the recombining property of binomial trees intact.
 Therefore, if necessary, our discussion below can be applied to a binomial tree whose risk-neutral distribution is consistent with the option market.
-The boundedness assumption in (iii) and (iv) is not crucial.
+The boundedness assumption in (iii) is not crucial.
 One can relax it by adding appropriate integrability conditions.